Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-to-import-a-local-widget-in-flutter.md

 Let's start simple and create a small widget that we'll try and embed in our basic app.

 We'll work on the basic Flutter app.
-You can download this code on [GitHub](https://github.com/rebelchris/flutter/tree/stateful-widget) to get started with.
+To get started, you can download this code on [GitHub](https://github.com/rebelchris/flutter/tree/stateful-widget).

-Alright, now let's make a new folder in our lib called `screens` and place a file called `home.dart` inside this folder.
+Now let's make a new folder in our lib called `screens` and place a file called `home.dart` inside this folder.

 ![Flutter folder structure](https://cdn.hashnode.com/res/hashnode/image/upload/v1625771768425/-qzpRv7-y.png)